hanjingo/doc/NOTE/README.md

 ## Planned Reading

+- [THE MYTHICAL MAN-MONTH]
+- [ASKING THE RIGHT QUESTIONS - A Guide to Critical Thinking]
 - [COMPUTER ORGANIZATION AND DESIGN - THE HARDWARE/SOFTWARE INTERFACE]
 - [SOFTWARE ENGINEERING]
 - [The Algorithm Design Manual]